semperai/amica/docs/overview/how-amica-works.md

 ## Voice System

 The voice system is responsible for generating speech from text.
-It is composed of a few different components.
 The voice system can accept emotion to generate speech with different intonation.
 It can also accept a voice to generate speech with a specific voice.

 ## Avatar System